quinnuendo/i3blocks-contrib/mediaplayer/README.md

 If you leave the instance empty it will try to find an active player used on it's own.

+Clicking on the block area with left, middle and right click will cause the player used to pause, jump to previous and next (can be customized in the script).

 ``` ini
 [mediaplayer]
 command=./mediaplayer